wp-plugins/transparent-image-watermark-plugin/readme.txt

 Contact your hosting provider and ask them to enable allow_url_fopen, most likely in your php.ini
 It may be necessary to create a php.ini file inside of the wp-admin directory to enable the allow_url_fopen option.

+You can also use a relative url path as a workaround, an example is provided on the settings page.

 = How do I Remove Watermarks? =